marcentusch/mo-site-starter/README.md

 # simple-site-starter

-Simple website starter template with parcel and no frameworks
+Simple website starter template with webpack for bundling and no frameworks

-Uses scss for styling and includes some basic setup for theming and also includes a simple styling normalizer.
+Uses sass for styling and includes some basic setup for theming and also includes a simple styling normalizer.

 Also uses a simple service worker to cache content so it is available offline